 Taking a tequila tour in Sayulita will allow you to taste the signature drink and better understand Mexican culture.

 FUN FACT: Did you know that tequila is registered by the Mexican government?
 According to its stipulations, only drinks made in five states (Guanajuato, Jalisco, Michoacan, Nayarit, and Tamaulipas) and following a strict set of production rules can have a legal name of tequila.

 This tour combines tacos and tequila tasting experience and has very good reviews!

 Sayulita is home to several beautiful beaches, and if you are still not sure how many days to spend in Sayulita, visiting beaches should convince you to stay in town for a couple of days.
 Aside from the main beach which can be accessed from downtown Sayulita on foot, you can also explore less touristy, hidden beaches that offer a perfect getaway.

 - Playa Los Muertos – one of the easiest beaches to find near Sayulita.
-Go south from downtown Sayulita which is located near the cemetery, hence the name (the beach of the dead).
+It’s just south from downtown Sayulita near the cemetery, hence the name (the beach of the dead).

 - Playa Carricitos – Walk further along the trail that leads to Playa Los Muertos, and you will arrive at Playa Carricitos, a secluded beach with few people and no facilities.
 I highly recommend coming to this beach for the sunset!